kingh0730/build_from_the_stack/data/inputs_gen/dsl/dsl_prompt temp.md

 ## Template

 Your task is to write an input generator for a competitive programming question.
-The input generator should produce a single valid input for the question.
+Your input generator should produce a single valid input for the question.
-The input generator can only use control flow statements and the following functions:
+Your input generator can only use following functions, and
+    if, else, for, while, break, continue, and return statements:

 ```python
 {functions}